IL01DI/dg/HOW TOs/how to sync obsidian vault.md

 > - To setup, it is recommended using Windows.

 # Windows

+1. Open your web browser and go to your repo, or create a new one if you haven't.
+2. Click the green button "Code" and open Github Desktop.

 ## 1.1.
 Current vault
 If you currently have a vault, you can import it to the git folder.
 To do so:
-1. Open your web browser and go to your repo, or create a new one if you haven't.
-2. Click the green button "Code" and open Github Desktop.
-3. Choose the desired location (not the vault's location).
+1. Choose the desired location (not the vault's location).
-4. Now, move your vault folder to the git folder you have created.
+2. Now, move your vault folder to the git folder you have created.
-5. Open Obsidian to check if your files are OK.
+3. Open Obsidian to check if your files are OK.

 ## 1.2.
 New vault
 If you don't ahve any vaults, you need one.
 To do so:
-1. Open your web browser and go to your repo, or create a new one if you haven't.
-2. Click the green button "Code" and open Github Desktop.
-3. Choose the desired location.
+1. Choose the desired location.
-4. Open Obsidian and create a new vault from the chosen location.
+2. Open Obsidian and create a new vault from the chosen location.
-5. Configure your settings and install the plugins you want.
+3. Configure your settings and install the plugins you want.

 ## 2. Opt-out file sync
 > [!hint] Recommended